P1xt/p1xt-redpanda/_posts/2016-11-29-Angular-2-Net-Ninja.markdown

 folders.
 And, you don't even get the dist folder until you do a build. so **don't panic** angular-cli just cleaned up a bunch of the boilerplate so there's less of it for you to worry about

+**Note:** to make a css file that will affect the entire site, put it in the src folder right next to the main index.html.
+The Ninja says to put it in the public folder but angular-cli doesn't have that folder any more.
+The src folder works.

 * dist folder - this is what gets deployed (auto-generated)
 * e2e folder - ts config and end to end tests